Chicken Pomodoro Recipe

 What side dishes pair with this chicken entree?

 Since Pomodoro chicken is really quite a meal already, a nice side salad would be a great choice.
-It's low in calories and will add a great boost of veggies.
+Or green vegetables like green beans, asparagus, or broccoli.
+It’s low in calories and will add a great boost of veggies.

 What is the difference between pomodoro and marinara?

 The main difference between the two is the texture.
-Marinara is more of a "sauce," while Pomodoro is thick chunks of tomatoes that are cut up and left in that texture.
+Marinara is more of a smooth sauce, while Pomodoro is thick chunks of tomatoes that are cut up and left in that texture.

 Is chicken pomodoro gluten free?